GradVizor/URDFs/README.md

        ```git clone https://github.com/GradVizor/URDFs.git```

   2) Navigate to the desired folder based on your ROS version and robot type.
+  3) Add the required "CMakeLists.txt" file to your package.

-  3) Use the provided launch files to initialize the robot in your ROS environment.
+  4) Use the provided launch files to initialize the robot in your ROS environment.